Rutuja-Kelkar/digi_info/index.md

 Learnt all thie and more because I loved solving these high quality challenges.
 I studied community and marketing models of companies in depth.You amy have a great product, but unless ypu have great distribution which is value based, your customers will not stick with you.
 A community model has the power to penetrate to your customers heart.

-All my learnings, rocess and set up is documented for future use.
+All my learnings, process and set up is documented for future use.
 I lve documentating stuff!
 I can go back to conducting webinars anytime I wish too!
 And Guess what all this was built without spending a single penny, all that was spent was my time, power supply and an internet connection.

+### I made a few mistakes

 Below is the detailed information on digi_info venture for those interested, take a look !

-# Deatiled information regarding DIGI INFO venture
+## Deatiled information regarding DIGI INFO venture

-## Timeline

-## Team and colloboration
+## Timeline Team and colloboration

 ## Venture strategy